trsh/MMBVE-API-design-documentation/README.md

 `VoxelAccessor[] voxels = getGroupVoxels(GroupAccessor group)`

 To get all voxels in a group.
 Voxels belonging to a partition that is not yet streamed in wont be returned.
-This can be checked by `GroupAccessor.voxelCount`
+This can be checked by 'GroupAccessor.voxelCount'

 ### Transforms